mcneel/help-docs/_en/flamingo/5/help/welcome.md

 ## The Flamingo nXt Control Panel
 {: #control-panel}
+This version of Flamingo features and interface which is integrated with the Rhino 5 rendering tools.
 The Flamingo nXt Control Panel provides tabs for setting up the model for rendering, including:

 > [Materials](materials-tab.html)
 > [Lighting](lighting-tab.html)